Boo15mario/access-os/README.md

 # access-os

-An arch linux based accessible distro.
+Access OS is an accessible Linux distribution for the blind and visually impaired, based on Archlinux.

-This is beta software.
-Their is a lot of work that needs to be done.
+Note that this distro is still in its early stages of development.
+Their is still a lot of work that needs to be done.